uptane/uptane-standard/uptane-standard.md

   * The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image)
   * An indicator of any detected security attack
   * The latest time the ECU can verify at the time this version report was generated
   * A nonce or counter to prevent a replay of the ECU version report.
-This value MUST change each update cycle.
+This value SHALL change each update cycle.

 #### Download and check current time {#check_time_primary}